Everything Is Not as It Appears: The Doctrine of Maya Unveiled by the New Quantum Reality

 But where science ends, spirituality begins.
 It is only in this pursuit where the full spectrum of what it means to be human can be fully addressed.
 The dimensions of basic human goodness, the origin of happiness, the pursuit of beauty, the importance of peace, investigations into the nature of consciousness, as well as other metaphysical truths central to the human experience can only be addressed though spiritual maturity.

 Ultimately with this maturity born from the cultivation of non-conceptual wisdom, the only laws of Maya worth investigating are those that teach us how to transcend it.
-To have the experience of the Absolute (Brahman) directly, we must turn away from the allurement of Maya and gaze inward towards the subjective spiritual experience where the eternal truth we all seek is, and always will be.
+To have the experience of the Absolute (Brahman) directly, we must turn away from the allurement of Maya and gaze inwards where the eternal truth we all seek is, and always will be.